 Law Offices of Germain & McCarthy, LLC | Domestic Battery Lawyer in Brevard County

-After an arrest for domestic battery in Melbourne, Viera, Cocoa Beach, Merritt Island, or Satellite Beach, Florida, contact an experienced Brevard County domestic violence attorney.
-The lawyers at the Law Offices of Germain and McCarthy are experienced in fighting these types of assault and battery allegations between members of the same household.
+After an arrest for domestic battery in Melbourne, Viera, Cocoa Beach, Merritt Island, or Satellite Beach, Florida, contact an experienced Brevard County domestic violence attorney at .
+The lawyers at the Law Offices of Germain & McCarthy, LLC are experienced in fighting these types of assault and battery allegations between members of the same household.